angelniebla/opportunistic-ble-mesh/README.md

 ## Installation

-Divided in several stages, the first one consists in flashing the nordic sdk firmware needed in each board, in this case the light_switch example of the nordic mesh sdk was adapted, two nodes will work as client (LPN) and one as server, the server node will also work as relay and friend node of the two LPN, this node needs to have go-libp2p installed.
+The installation is divided into several stages.
+The first one consists in flashing the Nordic SDK firmware needed into each board.
+In this case, the light_switch example of the Nordic mesh SDK was adapted.
+Two nodes will work as clients (LPNs) and one as server.
+The server node will also work as relay and friend node of the two LPNs.
+Such a server node needs to have go-libp2p installed.

-For the nordic firmware, the project includes the two nordic SDKs needed to compile the software and generate the firmware of the boards, it is necessary to have installed the SEGGER Embedded Studio IDE or a similar tool.
+For the Nordic firmware, the project includes the two Nordic SDKs needed to compile the software and to generate the firmware of the boards.
+It is necessary to install the SEGGER Embedded Studio IDE or a similar tool.

-In the case of go-libp2p it is necessary to have the golang compiler at least version 1.16.
+In the case of go-libp2p, it is necessary to have the golang compiler (at least with version 1.16).

-To provision the nodes inside the mesh it is necessary to use a smartphone with BLE and the nordic nRF Mesh app.
+To provision the nodes that will belong to the mesh, it is necessary to use a smartphone with BLE support and the Nordic nRF Mesh app.

 ## Usage

-Open in Segger IDE the projects light_switch client and server, build and run on the selected boards, then it is necessary to provision with the app all the nodes, for the client nodes once provisioned it is necessary to configure the "Generic On/Off Client" element binding an application key and defining a publishing address that can be the unicast address of the server node or a group address.
+Open in Segger IDE the projects light_switch client and server, and build and run on the selected boards.
+Then, it is necessary to provision all the nodes with the app.
+For the client nodes, once provisioned, it is necessary to configure the "Generic On/Off Client" element binding an application key and defining a publishing address that can be the unicast address of the server node or a group address.

-In the same way the "Generic On/Off Server" server node element is configured, if the unicast address of the server is used in the client it is not necessary to configure a subscription address.
+In the same way, the "Generic On/Off Server" server node element is configured, if the unicast address of the server is used in the client, it is not necessary to configure a subscription address.

-The behavior of these nodes is as follows: the client nodes publish a message in ASCII (payload) to the addresses to which they are subscribed through the serial port with a destination address, then this is redirected through the relay to the destination node.
+The behavior of these nodes is as follows: the client nodes publish a message in ASCII (payload) to the addresses to which they are subscribed through the serial port with a destination address.
+Then, the message will be redirected through the relay to the destination node.

 Example.